infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

      text = text,
 ```

-For most components like labels and buttons, accessibility service will handle things automatically.
+**Important!** For most components like labels and buttons, accessibility service will handle things automatically.
 In case of a custom component, `contentDescription` label should be set manually.

 #### 🚫 Failures